KRR-Oxford/DeepOnto/docs/bertmap.md

 5. Predict mappings for each class $c$ of the source ontology $\mathcal{O}$ by:

     - Selecting plausible candidates $c'$s in the target ontology $\mathcal{O'}$ based on **idf scores** w.r.t. the **sub-word inverted index** built from the target ontology annotation index.
-    For $c$ and a candidate $c'$. first check if they can be string-matched (i.e., share a common annotation, or equivalently the maximum edit similarity score is $1.0$); if not, consider all combinations (cartesian product) of their respective class annotations, compute a synonym score for each combination, and take the **average of synonym scores as the mapping score**.
+    For $c$ and a candidate $c'$, first check if they can be string-matched (i.e., share a common annotation, or equivalently the maximum edit similarity score is $1.0$); if not, consider all combinations (cartesian product) of their respective class annotations, compute a synonym score for each combination, and take the **average of synonym scores as the mapping score**.
     - $N$ best scored mappings (no filtering) will be preserved as raw predictions which should have relatively higher recall and lower precision.

 6. Extend the raw predictions using an **iterative** algorithm based on the **locality principle**.
 To be specific, if $c$ and $c'$ are matched with a **relatively high mapping score** ($\geq \kappa$), then search for plausible mappings between the *parents* (resp. *children*) of $c$ and the *parents* (resp. *children*) of $c'$.
 This process is iterative because there would be new highly scored mappings at each round.
-Terminate mapping extension when there is no new mapping with score $\geq \kappa$ found or exceed the maximum number of iterations.
-Note that $\kappa$ is set to $0.9$ by default same as in the original paper.
+Terminate mapping extension when there is no new mapping with score $\geq \kappa$ found or it exceeds the maximum number of iterations.
+Note that $\kappa$ is set to $0.9$ by default, as in the original paper.

 7. Truncate the extended mappings by preserving only those with scores $\geq \lambda$.
 In the original paper, $\lambda$ is supposed to be tuned on validation mappings – which are often not available.
 Also, $\lambda$ is not a sensitive hyperparameter in practice.
 Therefore, we manually set $\lambda$ to $0.9995$ as a default value which usually yields a higher F1 score.
 Note that both $\kappa$ and $\lambda$ are made available in the configuration file.